documentcloud/documentcloud/app/views/help/index.markdown

   * Organize projects of documents and notes, and [share them][] with collaborators.
   * [Publish documents][] by embedding them on your web site.

-Get started by searching the documents already in the repository.
+If you're just looking to get started, try searching the documents already in the repository.
 Click on the "[Documents][]" tab, above, and try a regular full-text search, such as "[obama health care][]", or a more specific fielded search, such as "[person:geithner term:regulator][]".

-For more information on specific topics, open the "Guides &amp; How To's" menu above.
+For more information on specific topics, open the "[Guides &amp; How To's][]" menu at the top of the page.

 [Search]: #help/searching
 [Upload document files]: #help/uploading